 For a product to be labeled “whole grain,” the whole grain contained in that food need not be intact – it can be crushed or ground or even in the form of flour – but the portion used in the food must contain the same proportion of bran, germ and endosperm as before it was processed.
-(For examples of whole-grain products, see “Beyond Bread,” on page 34.)
+(For examples of whole-grain products, see “Beyond Bread,” below.)

 Refined grains, such as white rice and white flour, contain mostly the white endosperm portion of the kernel.
 The bran and germ have been removed.

 “Back in the mid-1800s, the advent of the roller mill allowed for easy production of fine-grain flour,” explains Len Marquart, PhD, assistant professor in the Department of Food Science and Nutrition at the University of Minnesota.
 “Before long, it was the ‘in’ thing to be eating refined flour, because it’s what the upper class was eating.”
 That standard continued well into the 20th century, he notes: “By the mid-1950s, everybody was used to eating soft, squishy bread.”
 And we were well on our way to nutritional trouble.